Dive into Summer Professional Learning – and More!

-If your search for summer PD takes you beyond your front door, 4th grade teacher Meghan Everette shares ideas for finding and funding PD and offers a brief how-to for grant searches.
-For really low-cost DIY-with-others PD, find a local edcamp.
+If your search for summer PD takes you beyond your front door, find a local edcamp.
 It’s face to face, school- or district- or region-wide, sometimes wi-fi’d, led by attendees after lots of planning by volunteers and held in the US and beyond.
-Educators have hosted more than 500 edcamps since the first one in 2009.
-Find out more about edcamp in this MiddleWeb Resource Roundup.
+Educators have hosted more than 1,500 edcamps since the first one in 2009.

 Have a Go at Grants